 needed) Organization and Description Stakeholder Common Ground Alliance The Common Ground Alliance (CGA) of the Adirondacks consists of local (Adirondack) elected officials, economic development non-profits, environmental non-profits, private entrepreneurs, and education representatives.
 The group participated in the development of the documents, The Adirondack Park: The Next Twenty-Five Years Healthy Communities and Ecosystems Thriving Together in a Protected and Unique Landscape and Adirondack Economic Development Strategy and Plan to Advance Key Projects (with the Adirondack Partnership).
 The latter is an approach to developing a strategic economic development plan for Adirondack Park communities.
-CGA working groups include: • creating a regional trail-town initiative • using Park's assets to attract economic investment and access to capital and financing for business • developing a recipe for attractive and livable hamlets • schools • working families • cultivating communities through local food • funding community drinking water and waste water infrastructure • climate change • terrestrial invasive species Adirondack Futures - A pro bono project for the Adirondack Common Ground Alliance that develops a vision, strategy and implementation plan for the Adirondack Park.
-The group developed the document, The Adirondack Park: The Next Twenty-Five Years: Healthy Communities and Ecosystems Thriving Together in a Protected and Unique Landscape.
+CGA working groups include: creating a regional trail-town initiative using Park's assets to attract economic investment and access to capital and financing for business developing a recipe for attractive and livable hamlets schools working families cultivating communities through local food funding community drinking water and waste water infrastructure climate change terrestrial invasive species Adirondack Park: The Next Twenty-Five Years: Healthy Communities and Ecosystems Thriving Together in a Protected and Unique Landscape.
+The Next and partners with communities and Ecosystems Thriving Together in a Protected and Unique Landscape.
+The Adirondack Park: The Next Twenty-Five Years: Healthy Communities and Ecosystems Thriving Together in a Protected and Unique Landscape.
 The document promotes more efficient, rational government that works together across all levels and functions and partners with community groups and NGOs.
 Eagle Lake Property Owners, Inc. Eagle Lake Property Owners (ELPO) is an organization that serves to protect the mutual interests of its property owners and to maintain the environmental and recreational quality of Eagle Lake.
 It is a member of the APIPP and is active in spreading the word about aquatic invasive species, including Eurasian Water milfoil, Zebra mussels and Purple Loosestrife.
 East Shore Schroon Lake Association The East Shore Schroon Lake Association (ESSLA) was founded to preserve and improve the waters and shorelines of the Schroon Lake/River area.
 Monitoring, identifying and harvesting invasive species is at the heart of the association's mission.
-The Stewardship programs include the Milfoil Scout Program, Asian Clam and Zebra Mussel Watch Program, Boat Inspection Program and Water Testing - Adirondack Lake Assessment Program.
+71 Stewardship programs include the Milfoil Scout Program, Asian Clam and Zebra Mussel Watch Program, Boat Inspection Program and Water Testing - Adirondack Lake Assessment Program.